ozkank/MarsRover/README.md

-# MarsRover
-An implementation of the MarsRover coding challenge

 Mars Rovers
 ===========
 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular,